Energy & the Environment

 California's 37th Congressional District is home to beautiful natural landscapes that we must preserve for future generations.

-Congressmember Karen Bass understands that protecting the environment is a critical part of protecting the health of all Americans.
+Congressmember Karen Bass understands that we are in the midst of a climate crisis.
+As wildfires rage throughout the state and throughout countries all around the world, it is obvious now more than ever that the climate crisis is both urgent and existential.
+Protecting the environment is a critical part of protecting the health of all Americans.
 Clean air and water and the preservation of natural resources are issues of utmost concern to protect both Americans today and of future generations.
 Combating climate change is one of the greatest challenges facing both our nation and the entire international community.

 Environmental Issues in California’s 37th District

 California’s 37th District includes a number of environmental treasures as well as a very sizable constituency of environmental activists.
 Representative Bass is committed to continuing to amplify the voice of her constituents and prioritize the environment in Congress.